Correlation and Regression Projects

 (10.)
 All work must be turned in by the final due date to receive credit.

-Then, review my feedback and make corrections as necessary and keep working with me until I give you the green light to turn it in.
+(b.)
+Initial due date for the Project: If your draft is not ready for submission, keep working with me.
+Make changes based on my feedback and keep working with me until I give you the green light to turn it in.

 Top